Introduction: Choosing the Right Wine Cellar Cooling System

 - Popular for home wine cellars and DIY projects

 Installation Requirements: You’ll need a wall that connects to a suitable adjacent space (like a utility room, garage, or unfinished basement), as the unit will exhaust warm air and some noise into that area.
+For more on installation, see our wine cellar cooling installation requirements.

 Is Through-the-Wall Wine Cooling Loud?

 These units do produce some noise, both inside the cellar and in the exhaust area.
 They’re generally not “whisper quiet,” so consider your noise tolerance and the location of adjacent rooms.
+If silent operation is a priority, explore our silent wine cooling systems.

 What Is a Ducted Wine Cooling System?